prefab-cloud/prefab-cloud-node/README.md

 | defaultLevel               | Level to be used as the min-verbosity for a `loggerPath` if no value is configured in Prefab                                          | "warn"            |
 | enableSSE                  | Whether or not we should listen for live changes from Prefab                                                                          | true              |
 | enablePolling              | Whether or not we should poll for changes from Prefab                                                                                 | false             |

+#### Publishing a new version of the library

+- Ensure you have the latest on the `main` branch
+- Update the changelog and commit
+- Run `npm run prep` to build the new version
+- Run `npm version patch` to bump the version number (adjust accordingly for minor/major)
+- Run `npm run prep` again and the working directory should be clean
+- Push `main` to github
+- Run `npm publish --access public` to publish the new version to npm